The Twilight Saga (film series): Future

 In September 2016, Lionsgate co-chairman Patrick Wachsberger stated that a sequel was "a possibility", but would only go ahead if Stephenie Meyer wanted to do one.

-On August 8, 2017, Variety reported that Lionsgate CEO Jon Feltheimer has interest in having spinoffs made for The Twilight Saga, and wants to create a writers' room to explore the idea.
+On August 8, 2017, Variety reported that Lionsgate CEO Jon Feltheimer had interest in having spinoffs made for The Twilight Saga, and wanted to create a writers' room to explore the idea.

+On April 19, 2023, Lionsgate Television announced that a television series based on the Twilight Saga franchise was in early development.

+On November 26, 2023, Catherine Hardwicke went on The Happy Sad Confused podcast created by Josh Horowitz for the debut film's 15th anniversary and discussed a possible pitching idea with Jacob Elordi and Jenna Ortega for the new Lionsgate reboot.

+For the 20th anniversary of the movie franchise, Lionsgate and Fathom Entertainment will re-release the five movies in theaters for five days from October 29, 2025 to November 2, 2025.

 Soundtracks

+Twilight

-TwilightTwilight: Original Motion Picture Soundtrack was chosen by music supervisor Alexandra Patsavas.
-The album was released on November 4, 2008 by Patsavas' Chop Shop label, in conjunction with Atlantic Records, and debuted at No. 1 on the Billboard 200, having sold about 165,000 copies in its first week of release, 29% of which were digital downloads.
+Twilight: Original Motion Picture Soundtrack was chosen by music supervisor Alexandra Patsavas.
+The album was released on November 4, 2008, by Patsavas' Chop Shop label, in conjunction with Atlantic Records, and debuted at No. 1 on the Billboard 200, having sold about 165,000 copies in its first week of release, 29% of which were digital downloads.
 Twilight is the best-selling theatrical movie soundtrack in the United States since Chicago (2002).
 "Decode", by Paramore, was the first single released from the soundtrack.
 It premiered on Paramore's fan club site and Stephenie Meyer's official website on October 1, 2008.
-The song was certified Platinum in the U.S on February 16, 2010, selling over 1,000,000 copies.
+The song was certified Platinum in the U.S. on February 16, 2010, selling over 1,000,000 copies.
 It was also nominated for a Grammy Award in 2010 for Best Song Written for a Movie.
 "Go All the Way (Into the Twilight)", by Perry Farrell, was the second single released from the soundtrack.
-It premiered on Meyer's website on October 23, 2008.Twilight: The Score was composed and orchestrated by Carter Burwell over a 9- to 10-week period, and was recorded and mixed in about 2 weeks in late September 2008.
+It premiered on Meyer's website on October 23, 2008.Twilight: The Score was composed and orchestrated by Carter Burwell over a nine- to ten-week period, and was recorded and mixed in about two weeks in late September 2008.
 Burwell began the score with a "Love Theme" for Bella and Edward's relationship, a variation of which became "Bella's Lullaby" that Robert Pattinson plays in the film, and that is included on the Twilight Original Motion Picture Soundtrack.
 The original theme is featured throughout the film, and serves to "play the romance that drives the story".
 Another theme Burwell composed was a "Predator Theme", which opens the film, and is intended to play Edward's vampire nature.
 Other themes include a bass-line, drum beat and distorted guitar sound for the nomadic vampires, and a melody for the Cullen family.
-Twilight: The Score was released digitally on November 25, 2008 and in stores on December 9.
+Twilight: The Score was released digitally on November 25, 2008, and in stores on December 9.